| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 prerogative nor the perspicacity to use his Reason in religion.
 Reason and

-evil should be based only on what God says, even if it seems contrary to human
+and evil should be based only on what God says, even if it seems contrary to

-Reason and feelings.
-There is no good or evil unless that determination comes
+human Reason and feelings.
+There is no good or evil unless that determination

-from God because we are not allowed to add to or subtract from the Scriptures.
+comes from God because we are not allowed to add to or subtract from the

-The arguments that say God gave us Reason so He expects us to use it, and those
+Scriptures.
+The arguments that say God gave us Reason so He expects us to use

-that say God’s Natural Laws imbue us with some kind of instinctive moral
+it, and those that say God’s Natural Laws imbue us with some kind of

-compass, are wrong, he said, because they come from the human mind rather than
+instinctive moral compass, are wrong, he said, because they come from the human

-liberal faculty that they refused to grant him his master’s degree in theology
+Oxford’s liberal faculty that they refused to grant him his master’s degree in

-when he finished the course.
-Ockham wasn’t always consistent; he did favor the
+theology when he finished the course.
+Ockham wasn’t always consistent; he did

-use of the secular mind in areas of the Natural sciences such as political
+favor the use of the secular mind in areas of the Natural sciences such as

-science and government, but not in Christianity.
-And he did not realize some of
+political science and government, but not in Christianity.
+And he did not

-the doctrines he believed, which had come from the Church Fathers, were
+realize some of the doctrines he believed, which had come from the Church

 Ockham